AruneM/Game/README.md

 ### viruses()
 draw()
 move()
-loop()
+click()
 interval()

 ### event()
 mouseClick()

 ## States y States Transitions
-- splashScreen(a simple screen with an image and with start button)
+- splashScreen(a simple screen with an image and start button)
-- gameScreen (a table with 5 or 4 holes and a hammer on the right bottom corner)
+- gameScreen (6 holes and appearing viruses in them)
-- gameoverScreen (same as splashScreen just with GAME OVER text)
+- gameoverScreen (score; lives that are left and GAME OVER text, restart button)
-- winScreen (same as splashScreen just with icon of clapping hands and WIN text or just win text on the game screen)
+- winScreen (same as gameover screen just with WIN text)

 ## Task
 ### Try out: